 That bounced across the kitchen floor

-That = relative pronoun functioning as subject; bounced = verb.
+That = relative pronoun (functioning as the subject); bounced = verb.

 Who hiccupped for seven hours afterward

-Who = relative pronoun functioning as subject; hiccupped = verb.
+Who = relative pronoun (functioning as the subject); hiccupped = verb.

 Avoid writing a sentence fragment.